 The reason that modern human’s teeth have shrunk is because of the professional work that has been done over the years, molding smiles in the future.

 There are also other speculations and ideas for the shift, literally and figuratively, in our teeth.
-Click here to read more about what researchers and scientists have to say about these fossils.

 Make sure you’re always taking care of your smile by visiting your family dentist in Bridgewater NJ!
 Contact our office today to schedule an appointment by calling (732) 469-6662.